Egyras/HeishaMon/README.md

 - `round`
 Rounds the input float to the nearest integer.

+- `floor`
+The largest integer value less than or equal to the input float.

+- `ceil`
+The smallest integer value greater than or equal to the input float.

 - `setTimer`
 Sets a timer to trigger in X seconds.
 The first parameter is the timer number and the second parameters the number of seconds before it fires.
 A timer only fires once so it has to be re-set for recurring events.
 When a timer triggers it will can the timer event as described above.